makeabilitylab/makeabilitylabwebsite/README.md

 Proceed to the manual installation instructions [here](https://docs.google.com/document/d/1LJPSSZA0kLzUX34pq4TgYP406bGH_1JhBtFLEPax7a8/edit?usp=sharing)

 # PyCharm
 We recommend using PyCharm as an IDE.
 You can use PyCharm regardless of whether you setup PyCharm to run directly with Docker or to run the website server.
-(Note: Jon uses PyCharm for dev but not with Docker integration or to run the website server).
+(Note: Jon uses PyCharm for dev but not with Docker integration or to run the website server; Update: now Jon generally uses VS Code).

 ## Configuring PyCharm to run with Docker (optional)
 Note that in order to configure PyCharm with Docker, you must have the professional version.
 Students can get this for free at: https://www.jetbrains.com/student/.